The Partial Secret Untold History

 “John Houseman can eat my shorts.” -- Dickey Dyson

-War of the Worlds?
+What happened to the Ramon Raquello Orchestra after the infamous October 30, 1938 national radio broadcast of War of the Worlds?
 That’s the question we asked.
 That’s what we wanted to know.
 That’s the diving board from which we dove.

-This is one of those ideas I carried around in my head for 20 years or so.
+(This is one of those ideas I carried around in my head for 20 years or so.
 You know how you refine it, and tweak it, and always think it's wonderful?
 It took my teaming up with Brian to get it down, and it still came out differently than I had expected.
 It's much better and more complete.
 David Ossman unwittingly suggested the title when we told him what it was about. -- Jerry.)

-War of the Worlds, even to do a simple silly satire (well actually Trombone got pretty detailed and complicated), just how big and all encompassing that world is.
+One has no idea when you wander into the world of War of the Worlds, even to do a simple silly satire (well actually Trombone got pretty detailed and complicated), just how big and all encompassing that world is.
 War of the Worlds is a cavern of mirrors—it just reflects itself and just gets bigger and bigger.
 I know of no other mass medium where there is ONE show and ONE show only that everybody knows.
 When you mention television, people will bring up different favorite programs.
 When you say film, people have their opinions.
 But when you say old time radio—the War of the Worlds, and only the War of the Worlds comes up.
 It’s where the listener’s knowledge of radio starts and, unfortunately, often stops.

-War of the Worlds is like giggling in church--radio theater church.
+Making fun of War of the Worlds is like giggling in church--radio theater church.
 It’s fun.
 It’s a little dangerous.
 And you’d better know the litany.
 Fortunately for us we had Jerry who has studied and lectured on the show and its times, and David Ossman who directed the 50th Anniversary version of the show and possesses an original script to boot.
 Most importantly we came up with a nice premise where we simply said Orson Welles was wrong and went from there.

 And we had music.
 Once we had the idea of the Ramon Raquello Orchestra being wronged by Orson Welles and the Martians, who naturally hated all music, we were off and running.
 We got so into it we hired a real trombone player – Jim ten Bensel.

-th occasional reunion of the Ramon Raquello Orchestra in a crappy hotel ballroom hosted by a drunken host.
+We had to take on some problems that had always bugged us.
+One was the horrible acoustics of the hotel grand ballroom.
+There is no worse place on earth to present live theater than a hotel ballroom—the microphones ring, the sound bounces off the walls, the chairs squeeze.
+We decided to join ‘em rather than beat ‘em.
+The first scene of the play takes place at the 14th occasional reunion of the Ramon Raquello Orchestra in a crappy hotel ballroom hosted by a drunken host.
 David had a great time playing blotto and kept it real by pointing into the audience telling them to shut up and stop looking at him.
 I had to look it up, but one of the people David was picking on in the audience was Hugo Award winner, Larry Niven.
 Niven was rolling on the floor laughing.

 Another challenge we swatted at pretty successfully, I think, was how to get across a number of threads of back-story without sounding dull and brain dead.
-We used flashbacks, power-point presentations (starring Phil Proctor), asides and broke the 4
+We used flashbacks, power-point presentations (starring Phil Proctor), asides and broke the 4th wall.
+Everything we could think of.

-Icebox Radio Theater) joined the cast.
+Besides the usual great acting by Tim, Windy and Don Cosgrove, Jeff Adams (Icebox Radio Theater) joined the cast.
 He had come down from International Falls to pick up a Mark Time Award and ended playing a CIA agent.
 Our motto, get an award, get a part in the play.

-Finally being able to put on this play and be happy with how it came out has doused any latent desire I might ever have had to do anything more with The War of the Worlds story.
+(Finally being able to put on this play and be happy with how it came out has doused any latent desire I might ever have had to do anything more with The War of the Worlds story.
 I've been there and done that.
 I have no need to watch some local community theater recreate the Howard Koch script around Halloween- and it happens every year - much less participate in doing it.
 So it will probably be a while before I seek entertainment in any of the two dozen different versions, parodies and take-offs of the story that I have - and I don't have them all, either.
 Find out about these at our Wars of the Worlds page. -- Jerry.)

-HEAR Now Festival in 2018 we got together an all-star cast and crew in a revival of this play, and the result is rather raucous.
+(Having said that, at the HEAR Now Festival in 2018 we got together an all-star cast and crew in a revival of this play, and the result is rather raucous.
 You can listen to Martian Trombone 2018 here.)

 (And then we went ahead and performed it again at the HEAR Now Festival in Kansas City as part of the Mark Time Awards presentation in 2018.
 We had an allstar cast and crew, and we couldn’t pass up the opportunity to do it for “radio people”.
 It was out of control from the start, but so much fun. —Jerry, Aug 2018)